yung-megafone/Notes/Charlie Kirk/README.md

 * Absence prevents open-source verification of timeline and audio-visual continuity.

 > Suggests either **technical suppression** (jamming, restrictions) or **deliberate curation** (livestreams existed but scrubbed).

-Here’s a clean drop-in you can add under **§4 Witness & Narrative Management** — formatted to match your existing style and with an inline cross-link back to your Ballistics section where body-language metrics don’t line up.

 ---